 **Source: Destination of Leavers from Higher Education Survey, 2013/14

-"Queen Mary has a brilliant reputation, as well as outstanding records of results.
+"QMUL has a brilliant reputation, as well as an outstanding record of results.
 When I came to an open day, I was made to feel very comfortable and picked up friendly and welcoming vibes – that was when I decided to come and study here.

 "It's a great area to be a student, there are loads of things to do: explore the parks, activities, nightlife and there is even go-karting and rock climbing adventure parks just off the Mile End Road.
 I have many favourite places on campus, the Library where we can work in groups, the Hive and the Joseph Priestley building computer rooms, which are ideal for independent work.
 There are great lab facilities and by far the most interesting thing I've done so far is carry out experiments where the results helped us come to a conclusion about a fake murder case.